NeroHero02/Basics/Foundation/BasicLevel2/README.md

 - When computers are connected to the internet or Network, the IP address alows them to send and receive data.
 - The acronym IP stand for "Internet Protocol", which is a collection of rules that regulate the format of data transferred over the internet or a local network.

+## Internet Protocol (IPv6)
+- IPv6 Address Format (Hexadecimal Notation)
+16 Bytes = 128 Bits.
+Example : 2001:0db8:0000:0000:ff00:0000:0042:8330

+## Types of IP Address

+Four Types:
+- Public
+- Private
+- Static
+- Dynamic

+## Dynamic Host Configuration Protocol

+- DHCP is a client/server protocol that automatically provides an Internet Protocol (IP).

+## Internet Service Provider

+- ISP a company that provides Internet connections and services to indivduals and organizations.

+## Port & Socket

+- IP Address + Port = Socket Address.
+- In networking, a socket is used to allow many processes within a single or different host to use TCP communication simultaneously.
+- a port is a number assigned to uniquely identify a connection endpoint and to direct data to a specific service.

+<span style="color: red;">Important: Server can have many Services on it</span>

+## Subnet Mask

+- Subnetting is the practice of dividing a network into two or more smaller networks.
+It increases routing efficiency, enhances the security of the network.
+- Network Identifier : The first part of the IP address is the network identifier that identifies the network segment in which the computer is located.
+The same network identifier is required for all computer in the same segment, just as all houses in a particular county must have the same postal code.
+- The second part of the IP address is the host identifier, which identifies a computer, router , or other device within a segment.
+The host identifier must be unique within the network segment, just as the street name for a house within the postcode area must be unique.

+## Mac Address

+- Media Accesss Control address : is a hardware identifier that uniquely identifies each device on a network.
+Primarily, the manufacturer assigns it.
+- MAC address is a unique number which is used to track a device in a network.
+- MAC address provides a secure way to find senders or receivers in the network.
+- It helps prevent unwanted network access.
+- Mac address is also used in Wi-Fi networks at the airport for a specfic device in order to identifiy it.